Cape Canaveral Launch Complex 34

 Launch Complex 34 (LC-34) is a deactivated launch site on Cape Canaveral Space Force Station, Florida.
 LC-34 and its companion LC-37 to the north were used by NASA from 1961 through 1968 to launch Saturn I and IB rockets as part of the Apollo program.
 It was the site of the Apollo 1 fire, which claimed the lives of astronauts Gus Grissom, Ed White, and Roger Chaffee on January 27, 1967.
-The first crewed Apollo launch — Apollo 7 on October 11, 1968 — was the last time LC-34 was used.
+The first crewed Apollo launch — Apollo 7 on October 11, 1968 — was the most recent time LC-34 was used.

 History

 Construction

 Work began on LC-34 in 1960, and it was formally dedicated on June 5, 1961.
 The complex consisted of a launch platform, umbilical tower, mobile service tower, fueling facilities, and a blockhouse.
 Two steel flame deflectors were mounted on rails to allow placement beneath the launch platform.
 The service tower was likewise mounted on rails, and it was moved to a position 185 meters west of the pad before launch.
 At 95 meters high, it was the tallest structure at LC-34.

 The blockhouse, located 320 meters from the pad, was modeled after the domed reinforced concrete structure at LC-20.
 During a launch, it could accommodate 130 people as well as test and instrumentation equipment.
 Periscopes afforded views outside the windowless facility.